Reading time: 5 min.

 If you’ve been losing your hair for a long time, you might already have resigned yourself to the clippers.
 But no matter how old you are, if you’re self-conscious about your hairline, it may not be too late for a hair transplant.

-Age is actually less important than your current rate of hair loss when it comes to determining the right time for hair restoration treatment.
-In fact, in some cases it’s too soon to have a hair transplant.
-So it’s important to find out if you’re the best age for a hair transplant.
-A good clinic will explore preventative hair loss medication and therapies with you before recommending the surgical option.
+Age is actually less important than your current rate of hair loss when it comes to determining the right time for hair restoration surgery.
+In fact, in some cases, it’s too soon to have a hair transplant.

 Table of Contents

-How to choose the right time for a hair transplant
+When is the right time for a hair transplant?

-Hair loss can continue even after a hair transplant.
+It should be noted that you can continue to lose hair even after hair transplantation surgery.
 So if you have a hair transplant too early, you may be left with uneven results.
-However, if you leave it too late, there may not be enough grafts available in your donor area to successfully complete the transplant.
+However, if you leave it too late, there may not be enough grafts available in your donor area to successfully complete the hair transplant procedure.

-Make sure you know who your surgeon will be, and see if they recommend hair loss prevention techniques first.
+Make sure you know who your hair transplant surgeon will be before the procedure, and see if they recommend hair loss medications and other techniques to help restore hair first.
 This is a great sign that you’re dealing with a clinic that really cares about giving you the best results.

 Are you a candidate for a hair transplant?